Radical Design Course by Jack McDade

 Blade

-You can use the "no cache" feature in Blade too, although you should use the dedicated Blade directive instead of trying to use the tag.
+You can use the "no cache" feature in Blade too, although you should use the dedicated Blade directive or the Statamic Elements tag instead of trying to use Statamic::tag.

 To keep a part of your template dynamic, move it into a partial then use the @nocache directive just like you would use the @include directive.